wokwi/wokwi-docs/docs/guides/esp32-wifi.md

 ## Internet Access

 Wokwi uses a special gateway to connect your simulated ESP32 to the internet.
-This gateway is required since web browser do not allow direct internet access.
+This gateway is required since web browsers do not allow direct internet access.
 There are two ways you can use the Wokwi IoT Gateway: the Public Gateway, and the Private Gateway.

 |                      | Public Gateway        | Private Gateway                                        |
 | -------------------- | --------------------- | ------------------------------------------------------ |